Kotzebue, Alaska

 Kotzebue (/ˈkɒtsəbjuː/ KOTS-ə-bew) or Qikiqtaġruk (/kɪkɪk'tʌgrʊk/ kik-ik-TUG-rook, [qekeqtɑʁʐuk]) is a city in the Northwest Arctic Borough in the U.S. state of Alaska.
 It is the borough's seat, by far its largest community and the economic and transportation hub of the subregion of Alaska encompassing the borough.
 The population of the city was 3,102 as of the 2020 census, down from 3,201 in 2010.
-The city has received an All-America City award.

 History

 Etymology and prehistory

 Owing to its location and relative size, Kotzebue served as a trading and gathering center for the various communities in the region.
 The Noatak, Selawik and Kobuk Rivers drain into the Kotzebue Sound near Kotzebue to form a center for transportation to points inland.
 In addition to people from interior villages, inhabitants of far-eastern Asia, now the Russian Far East, came to trade at Kotzebue.
 Furs, seal-oil, hides, rifles, ammunition, and seal skins were some of the items traded.
 People also gathered for competitions like the current World Eskimo Indian Olympics.
 With the arrival of the whalers, traders, gold seekers, and missionaries the trading center expanded.

-Kotzebue is also known as Qikiqtaġruk, means "small island" or "resembles an island" in the Iñupiaq language.
+Kotzebue is also known as Qikiqtaġruk, which means "small island" or "resembles an island" in the Iñupiaq language.
 In the words of the late Iñupiaq elder Blanche Qapuk Lincoln of Kotzebue:

 Kotzebue gets its name from the Kotzebue Sound, which was named after Otto von Kotzebue, a Baltic German who explored the sound while searching for the Northwest Passage in the service of Russia in 1818.